emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. It has movies, shows and anime. ✔️
 1. Site does have watchlists when you login. ✔️
 1. Site has decent sorting but is otherwise lacking in terms of content discoverability. ⚠️
-1. Site has both videasy + febbox 4k with no setup required. ✔️
+1. Site is completely usable without an adblocker using "ad-free sources." ✔️
 1. Site looks good + works well on mobile. ✔️

 ***